 As the forest has a mosaic of habitats, including felled areas, replanted areas and stands of mature timber, both published and ongoing research indicates that the area is very suitable for wildcats.
 Our Highland tigers use edge habitats for moving through the forest and hunt in open areas, such as clear fells, which support high numbers of field voles.
 Only around 5% of the planted forest was felled for the windfarm and previous surveys of similar habitats suggest the population of field voles will be increasing dramatically in this area.

-The FLS team take significant measures to protect endangered wildlife, including consulting wildcat experts and biologists on forest management and mitigation for the species.
+Though it is highly unlikely that any of the wild living cats in this area are wildcats, the FLS team take significant measures to protect endangered wildlife, including consulting wildcat experts and biologists on forest management and mitigation for the species.
 Part of their approach involves carrying out surveys well in advance of any forest management and then modifying or rescheduling the work as necessary.
 Very little work is carried out in the forest in the wildcat breeding season.
 FLS have also constructed numerous artificial dens for wildcats.
-You can find out more at forestryandland.gov.scot/blog/managing-forests-for-wildcats, and on the Vattenfall website at group.vattenfall.com/uk/what-we-do/our-projects/clashindarrochII/wildcats-at-clashindarroch, where there is more detail on the wildcat protection plan in place.
+You can find out more at forestryandland.gov.scot/what-we-do/biodiversity-and-conservation/wildlife-conservation/saving-scotlands-wildcats, and on the Vattenfall website at group.vattenfall.com/uk/what-we-do/our-projects/clashindarrochII/wildcats-at-clashindarroch, where there is more detail on the wildcat protection plan in place.

 To further support wildcats nationwide, we will soon be appointing a Saving Wildcats field officer who will carry out scoping work outside of the release site, as well as engaging volunteer groups in the Priority Areas previously identified by Scottish Wildcat Action.
 This means we will be able to closely monitor situations involving wildcats outside of the Cairngorms National Park and identify any other potential future release sites.